Subscriber only lesson.

 - Compound terms whose meaning is clear from the combined meanings of the component parts.

-Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013, Page 523.
+Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017, Page 695.

 The implications of this quotation from the PMBOK® Guide are: